Tasmania, Australia Guide

 Freycinet National Park, Coles Bay, 7215, Tasmania

-The internationally known Sydney-Hobart Yacht Race takes place every year between December 29th and January 2nd.
+The internationally known Sydney-Hobart Yacht Race takes place every year between Boxing Day and January 2nd.
 For yachties and groupies waiting for their ship to come in, this is the best way to celebrate the New Year.

 In Hobart, the Salamanca Place markets every Saturday are renowned and provide almost as much visual entertainment as shopping opportunities.
 Handcrafted jewelry and specialty clothing are good buys.